tuxdna/tuxdna.github.io/pages/scala.md

 Statically typed language with OOP + FP both.

- * Fast, expressive, and peasant to use.
+ * Fast, expressive, and pleasant to use.
  * Excellent type inference.
  * Runs on JVM.